 The Trust is required to make an assessment of the impairment of investments in mortgages.
-Mortgage investments are considered to be impaired only if objective evidence indicates that one or more events ("loss events") have occurred after its initial recognition, that have a negative effect on the estimated future cash flows of that asset.
+Under the previous standard (IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39")) prior to January 1, 2018, investments in mortgages were considered to be impaired only if objective evidence indicated that one or more events ("loss events") had occurred after its initial recognition, that would have a negative effect on the estimated future cash flows of that asset.
+IFRS 9 replaces the 'incurred loss' model in IAS 39 as of January 1, 2018 with a forward looking 'expected credit loss' (ECL) model which is applied to investments in mortgages that are classified as amortized cost.
+The new expected credit loss model is further explained in note 3(h)(iii).
 The estimation of future cash flows includes assumptions about local real estate market conditions, market interest rates, availability and terms of financing, underlying value of the security and various other factors.
 These assumptions are limited by the availability of reliable comparable market data, economic uncertainty and the uncertainty of future events.
 Accordingly, by their nature, estimates of impairment are subjective and may not necessarily be comparable to the actual outcome.
 Should the underlying assumptions change, the estimated future cash flows could vary by a material amount.